nus-cs2113-AY1920S2/tp/tutorials/gradleTutorial.md

 To run a task, locate the task in the Gradle toolbar, right-click on a task, and choose `run`.

-Alternatively, you can type the command in the terminal.
+Alternatively, you can type the logic.command in the terminal.

 * On Windows: `gradlew <task1> <task2> …`​ e.g. `gradlew clean test`
 * On Mac/Linux: `./gradlew <task1> <task2> …`​ e.g. `./gradlew clean test`